The Augustine Literacy Project changes lives, two at a time.

 To become an Augustine tutor, a volunteer completes the Augustine Training class and commits to provide free one-on-one, long-term tutoring to a low income child.

 We have three-four training classes each year.
-The next training classes will be:
+Training classes for Fall 2018 have been scheduled:

 Class runs 9:00-3:30 daily.